 It’s rare that an event slips by without an immediate writeup these days but as you can see here, that’s what happened with my second race of the 2017, well over two months ago now and a fourth appearance at the Great Manchester Run.
-It was all very different to previous years though after the appalling attack on the Manchester Arena on the Monday beforehand, and in fact we didn’t even know if it would be going ahead at all until around 48 hours or so before the day of the race.
+It was all very different to previous years though after the appalling attack at the Manchester Arena on the Monday beforehand, and in fact we didn’t even know if it would be going ahead at all until around 48 hours or so before the day of the race.

 It was an incredibly difficult week as people struggled to come to terms with what had happened, but often in times of great adversity comes great strength and the Mancunian response was amazing.
 Stoic, defiant.
 Showing that we will not be beaten by hate, or by attempts to install fear and division in us.
 A city standing together arm in arm, a city united.
 A city trying to move forward again.